XSockets/XSockets.NET-4.0/README.md

 #XSockets.NET 4 - Introduction

-**Important: Do not save this file since it will be update during the alpha/beta releases.
-Instead bookmark it so that you can get the latest available content!**

 ## What is it?
 XSockets.NET is a real-time messaging system that allows communication between any device that has TCP/IP.
 The server can be hosted anywhere (.NET/Mono) and the clients cover every major browser + C#, VB.NET, Android, iOS, NETMF.
 And it is very easy to connect anything else that has a TCP/IP stack.